biohack-me/biohack-me.github.io/privacy.md

 We use your personal information only for providing and improving Biohack.me.
 By using Biohack.me, you agree to the collection and use of information in accordance with this policy.

-# Information Collection And Use
+# Information Collection and Use

 When using the forums or or contributing other data to our community we may ask you to provide us with certain personally identifiable information that can be used to contact or identify you.
-Personally identifiable information may include, but is not limited to your email address and handle.
+Personally identifiable information may include, but is not limited to your email address and username or handle.

+We don't run advertising, and we don't sell your data.

+All information and communications you submit to and via Biohack.me are stored in a database.
+Passwords are hashed, but all other data is stored in cleartext.
+While we do not make a habit of poring through the database to read your personal messages, everyone with database access has access to see them, inclusing our web host, who may look at them without our knowledge if required by U.S. law.

 # Log Data